Emergency Room Malpractice Lawyers in New Jersey

 - Erroneous, incorrect or faulty lab tests.

-At Mazie Slater Katz & Freeman, we have had great success in handling emergency room medical malpractice lawsuits, such as a $3.5 million settlement for failure to diagnose a condition which led to a stroke and the $2.75 million settlement we won for an ER error in which the patient’s x-rays were incorrectly read.
+At Mazie Slater Katz & Freeman, we have had great success in handling emergency room medical malpractice lawsuits in New Jersey, such as a $3.5 million settlement for failure to diagnose a condition which led to a stroke and the $2.75 million settlement we won for an ER malpractice lawsuit in which the patient’s x-rays were incorrectly read.
 This case was against a radiologist, the ER physicians, nurses, and the hospital for failure to properly diagnose nerve compression due to a shoulder fracture.
 The delay resulted in permanent nerve damage.
 Results may vary depending on your particular facts and legal circumstances.

 Emergency Room Malpractice Attorney in New Jersey

-If you or a loved one were harmed due to emergency room errors, contact Mazie Slater Katz & Freeman.
-We represent clients throughout New Jersey and we will respond as soon as possible to discuss your case.
+If you or a loved one were harmed due to emergency room malpractice, contact Mazie Slater Katz & Freeman.
+We represent clients throughout New Jersey and one of our emergency room malpractice lawyers we will respond as soon as possible to discuss your case.